 Singapore joined the Commonwealth in October 1965 after gaining independence, and regularly participates in the Commonwealth Heads of Government Meetings (CHOGM).
 In 1971, Singapore hosted the first CHOGM, which produced a seminal document known as the Singapore Declaration of Commonwealth Principles.

-Singapore also contributes to the work of the Commonwealth through the Commonwealth Youth Programme and the Singapore-Commonwealth Third Country Training Programme (TCTP), which offers training courses to Commonwealth members under the Singapore Cooperation Programme (SCP).
+Singapore also contributes to the work of the Commonwealth, such as through the Commonwealth Youth Programme and the provision of technical assistance to fellow Commonwealth members.

 More information on the Commonwealth can be found on the Commonwealth website.

-Singapore regularly participates in the Commonwealth Heads of Government Meetings.
-Prime Minister Lee Hsien Loong led Singapore's delegation to the 2011 CHOGM in Perth, Australia and the 2013 CHOGM in Colombo, Sri Lanka.
-Deputy Prime Minister and Coordinating Minister for Economic and Social Policies Tharman Shanmugaratnam led Singapore’s delegation to the 2015 CHOGM in Malta.
+Singapore regularly participates in the biennial Commonwealth Heads of Government Meetings (CHOGM).
+Prime Minister Lee Hsien Loong led Singapore's delegation to the 2018 CHOGM in London, United Kingdom, the 2013 CHOGM in Colombo, Sri Lanka and the 2011 CHOGM in Perth, Australia.
+Deputy Prime Minister and Coordinating Minister for Economic and Social Policies Tharman Shanmugaratnam led Singapore’s delegation to the 2015 CHOGM in Valletta, Malta.